Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

 \subsubsection{Water concentration}

-Water concentration also affects the hydrogen diffusivity in the host mineral {\citep[e.g.,][]{Caracas2017a}}.
-We find that the effects of water content are moderate and nonlinear ({\figref{water}}).
+Water concentration also affects the hydrogen diffusivity in the host mineral {\cite<e.g.,>{Caracas2017a}}.
+We find that the effects of water content are moderate and nonlinear ({Figure~\ref{fig:water}}).
 At 3000 K, the hydrogen diffusivity decreases with increasing water content; while at 2000 K, simulations of all three defect mechanisms show a trend where the diffusivity first increases and then decreases with increasing water content.

-To understand the underlying reason for this phenomenon, we compare the microscopic mechanisms of hydrogen diffusion in hydrous bridgmanite systems with the same (2H)\textsubscript{Mg} defect but different water contents. {\figref[a]{mapping}} and Fig. S6a present the hydrogen trajectories of {\hbrg{960}{1024}{3072}{128}} ($C_{\rm water} = 1.14$ wt\%) and {\hbrg{16368}{16384}{49152}{32}} ($C_{\rm water} = 0.0175$ wt\%), respectively.
+To understand the underlying reason for this phenomenon, we compare the microscopic mechanisms of hydrogen diffusion in hydrous bridgmanite systems with the same (2H)\textsubscript{Mg} defect but different water contents. {Figure~\ref{fig:mapping}a} and Figure~S6a present the hydrogen trajectories of {\hbrg{960}{1024}{3072}{128}} ($C_{\rm water} = 1.14$ wt\%) and {\hbrg{16368}{16384}{49152}{32}} ($C_{\rm water} = 0.0175$ wt\%), respectively.
 We find that in the simulation with $1.14$ wt\% water, most ($\sim$80\%) of hydrogen atoms hop at least twice, passing through multiple vacancy sites, and spend the majority of the simulation time ($\sim$95\%) residing within these vacancy sites.
 In contrast, for simulations with $0.0175$ wt\% water, only 3 out of the 32 hydrogen atoms successfully migrate to neighboring sites.
 The other 29 atoms either remain at the initial sites throughout the 1-ns simulation or attempt to migrate but return to their initial positions quickly.
-Additionally, hydrogen atoms with successful diffusion migration often reside in interstitial sites for a significant amount of time (up to $\sim$500 ps) (Fig. S6a).
+Additionally, hydrogen atoms with successful diffusion migration often reside in interstitial sites for a significant amount of time (up to $\sim$500 ps) (Figure~S6a).